zachmccabe/beijing/docs/faq.md

 mod-date: 2020-01-23
 image: https://www.zachmccabe.com/beijing/assets/viz/beijing-bonus-chapter-250.png
 description: Have a question about the Photographers Field Guide to Beijing?
 Let’s get you an answer!
+cta: Did you know the field guide is now free?
+Have a <a href="https://www.zachmccabe.com/beijing/">read.</a>

 ---